DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 Internet to remain unaltered.

 New boundaries tend to emerge everywhere.
-By now, the United States, the United Kingdom, and France, among other countries, are forcing search engines to suppress URLs and ISPs that lead to spaces which are in breach of their respective legislations.[^37] The outcome is different search results to conform to cultural norms and local regulations.
+By now, the United States, the United Kingdom and France, among other countries, are forcing search engines to suppress URLs and ISPs that lead to spaces which are in breach of their respective legislations.[^37] The outcome is different search results to conform to cultural norms and local regulations.
 The